 Adverse events are defined as any undesirable experience occurring to a subject during the study, whether or not considered related to the trial procedure or the experimental intervention.
-All adverse events reported spontaneously by the subject or observed by the investigator or his staff will be recorded.
+All adverse events reported spontaneously by the subject or observed by the investigator or his staff will be recorded in the medical record on site.